jupyter/nbdime/docs/source/cli.rst

     conflicts on metadata are stored in the appropriate metadata (actual values are kept as their base values).

-TODO: Make a note about how it is stored (format, tag names, etc.)
+..
+TODO:: Make a note about how it is stored (format, tag names, etc.)

-    This gives you a valid notebook that you can open in your usual notebook editor and resolve conflicts, just like you might for a regular Python script. use-base
+    This gives you a valid notebook that you can open in your usual notebook editor and resolve conflicts, just like you might for a regular Python script.

+use-base
     When a conflict is encountered, use the value from the base notebook. use-local